-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 6570 1GB DDR3 are marginally better than the Nvidia GeForce GT 635.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 635 are noticeably better than the AMD Radeon HD 6570 1GB DDR3.

 The GeForce GT 635 has a 317 MHz higher core clock speed than the HD 6570, but the HD 6570 has 8 more Texture Mapping Units than the GeForce GT 635.
 As a result, the HD 6570 exhibits a 0.1 GTexel/s better Texture Fill Rate than the GeForce GT 635.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.